clokep/relapse/docs/password_auth_providers.md

 <h2 style="color:red">
-This page of the Synapse documentation is now deprecated.
+This page of the Relapse documentation is now deprecated.
 For up to date documentation on setting up or writing a password auth provider module, please see
 <a href="modules/index.md">this page</a>.
 </h2>